Sarenaoberoi/Responses/jul21.md

 train_y = train.pop('Species')
 test_y = test.pop('Species')

-The name of the labels dataset was 'species' and it told you the names of the 3 different species: Setosa, Versicolor, and Virginica.
+The name of the labels dataset was 'species' and it contained the names of the 3 different species: Setosa, Versicolor, and Virginica.

 #### 2.
 - tf.estimator.DNNclassifier